Suhailshaikk/Customer-Segmentation-Marketing-Optimization/README.md

-# Mall Customer Segmentation Analysis
+# Customer Segmentation & Marketing Optimization

 ## Objective
 To segment customers into distinct groups based on their demographic and spending patterns, enabling targeted marketing strategies.